OpenDSA/OpenDSA/RST/en/IS/GraphIntro.rst

 not adjacent to any other vertex and thus has no elements on its linked list), and each edge must appear on one of the lists.
 Thus, the cost is :math:`\Theta(|\mathbf{V}| + |\mathbf{E}|)`.

-Both the adjacency matrix and the adjacency list can be used to store directed or undirected graphs.
-Each edge of an undirected graph connecting Vertices :math:`u` and :math:`v` is represented by two directed edges: one from :math:`u` to :math:`v` and one from :math:`v` to :math:`u`.

 Which graph representation is more space efficient depends on the number of edges in the graph.